Frequently Asked Questions

 How long does it take to get my order?

-Typically, an order is filled in about a week.
-Standard shipping is UPS, DHL or USPS Priority Mail, so add on another 3-5 working days (for US delivery).
+Typically, an order is filled in about 3-5 business days.
+Standard shipping via UPS, DHL or USPS Priority Mail adds on another 3-5 working days (for US delivery).

 Read more: Domestic Shipping FAQs